Loops

 You'll get 4 forever and ever.
 In fact, you will always end up with 4, no matter what number you start with originally.
 Try a different number and see.
 Convince yourself with some examples, then see if you can figure out why you'll always get to four.
 A good starting point would be to look at how to write out big numbers.
 You may also want to determine what the result would be in other languages.

-If you're interested in looping, you may want to check out the sections on palindromes, sociable numbers, and also the section on chaos.
+Loops appear in many different areas of mathematics.
+If you're interested in looping, you may want to check out the pages on palindromes, sociable numbers, chaos and iterative systems, fractals, and Armstrong numbers.